Mastercard Inc.

 - Share buybacks retire 3–4% of float annually, compounding EPS growth

-Mastercard's data services and B2B infrastructure become the dominant layer for global commercial payments.
+Mastercard's data services and B2B infrastructure become the dominant layer for global commercial and on-chain payments.

 - Multi-rail strategy captures significant share of real-time account-to-account payments